sonertari/SSLproxy/README.md

 logged.

 As SSLproxy is based on SSLsplit, this is a modified SSLsplit README file.
-See the manual page sslproxy(1) for details on using SSLproxy and setting up the various NAT engines.
+See the manual pages sslproxy(1) and sslproxy.conf(5) for details on using SSLproxy and setting up the various NAT engines.

 ## Requirements

-SSLproxy depends on the OpenSSL, libevent 2.x, libpcap and libnet 1.1.x libraries by default; libpcap and libnet are not needed if the mirroring feature is omitted.
+SSLproxy depends on the OpenSSL, libevent 2.x, libpcap, libnet 1.1.x, and sqlite3 libraries by default; libpcap and libnet are not needed if the mirroring feature is omitted.
 The build depends on GNU make and a POSIX.2 environment in `PATH`.
 If available, pkg-config is used to locate and configure the dependencies.
 The optional unit tests depend on the check library.

 SSLproxy currently supports the following operating systems and NAT mechanisms: